Exquisition/Exquisition/README.md

 -->

-Currently occupied with internship + school, looking complete some cool projects on automation (fight the scalpers with CS), web scraping and more in the near future.
+Currently occupied with internship + school, looking complete some cool projects on automation (fight the scalpers with code), web scraping and more in the near future.

 - 🔭 I’m currently working on Finishing off my Engineering degree from University of Toronto ...
 - 💬 Ask me about data science, backend development, algorithms ...